IntelligentImaging/t2-recon-pipeline/README.md

   - Validate and correct *mask.nii.gz* by overlaying on *nxb\*.nii.gz* with ITK-SNAP
 ## Registration to atlas-space
 1. Run the register script: `sh reg-fetal-recon.sh -m mask.nii.gz -n 2 -w [input]`

-  - This script registers the input image to atlas images of similar gestational age.
+	This script registers the input image to atlas images of similar gestational age.
 It estimates gestational age by measuring the total  volume of the brain.
-  > * -m mask.nii.gz tells the script to crop the input using mask.nii.gz.
+  > -m mask.nii.gz tells the script to crop the input using mask.nii.gz.
 If you already have a masked image you can omit this argument
-  > * -n 2 tells the script to perform two more iterations of N4 intensity bias correction.
+  > <br>-n 2 tells the script to perform two more iterations of N4 intensity bias correction.
 Some data may not need bias correction
-  > * -t [argument] can be used to specify a registration target:
+  > <br>-t [argument] can be used to specify a registration target:
-  >   * ATLAS -- Fetal spatiotemporal atlas images.
+  > <br>&nbsp;&nbsp;&nbsp;&nbsp;ATLAS -- Fetal spatiotemporal atlas images.
 Default option.
-  >   * CASES -- Individual subject atlases.
+  > <br>&nbsp;&nbsp;&nbsp;&nbsp;CASES -- Individual subject atlases.
 These are more varied; useful when ATLAS fails.
-  >   * EARLY -- A pre-selection of useful small brains (GA=17-22 weeks).
+  > <br>&nbsp;&nbsp;&nbsp;&nbsp;EARLY -- A pre-selection of useful small brains (GA=17-22 weeks).
 Can use for the smallest/earliest brains, though the script will also detect when the input is very small and use these instead.
-  >   * [any supplied image.nii.gz] -- Alternatively you can target a specific image
+  > <br>&nbsp;&nbsp;&nbsp;&nbsp;[any supplied image.nii.gz] -- Alternatively you can target a specific image
-  > * -w Matches plus/minus 1 week GA, instead of exact match.
+  > <br>-w Matches plus/minus 1 week GA, instead of exact match.
-  > * --ga [GA] allows you to specify a gestational age instead of having the script estimate it
+  > <br>--ga [GA] allows you to specify a gestational age instead of having the script estimate it
 2. Look through output registrations and choose the best one, then run: `sh choosereg.sh [best reg]`<br>This copies the chosen registration as *atlas_t2final_CASEID.nii.gz* and throws out all other registration attempts[^1].

 # Segmentation